nidomiro/ts-libs/packages/config-helper/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@nidomiro/config-helper)](https://www.npmjs.com/package/@nidomiro/config-helper) ![GitHub branch checks state](https://img.shields.io/github/checks-status/nidomiro/ts-tools/main?label=build)

-This library makes it easy to create configurable apps.
-For microservices this is especially useful if you want to create a [Twelve-Factor App](https://12factor.net).
+This library makes it easy to create configurable apps in TypeScript.
+As you may already know configuration is a key aspect of a [Twelve-Factor App](https://12factor.net).

+If you use this library you only need to define the configuration schema once and get a correctly typed configuration object or an error containing all the made configurations that violate the schema.

-The library was inspired by [node-convict](https://github.com/mozilla/node-convict) but rewritten in typescript and with some useful extra features.
+The library was inspired by [node-convict](https://github.com/mozilla/node-convict) but rewritten in TypeScript and with some useful extra features.

 ## Installation